Gaur-ang/Word2Vec/README.md

 A: To remove all abstractions.
 Every operation is explicit and traceable.

 **Q: What about BERT/GPT/transformers?**
 A: Those are different models.
-Word2Vec is a foundational technique worth understanding deeply.
+Word2Vec is a foundational technique that is worth understanding in depth.

 **Q: Can I use this for my research?**
 A: Yes (MIT license), but cite appropriately and consider using established libraries for benchmarking.

 ---

-## 📧 Contact

-Questions?
-Suggestions?
-Open an issue or reach out!

-**Remember**: If you understand Word2Vec deeply, you understand:
-- Maximum likelihood estimation
-- Matrix factorization
-- Distributional semantics
-- The foundations of modern NLP

 Happy learning! 🚀